yaweige/ggpcp/README.md

 Using base plots the main function for drawing parallel coordinate plots is `parcoord` implemented in MASS (Venables and Ripley 2004).
 The package `gclus` (Hurley 2019) implements `cparcoord` to include panel color as a representation of the strength of a correlation between neighboring axes.

 Within the ggplot2 environment there are several packages implementing parallel coordinate plots.
-For numeric variables there's the function `ggparcoord` from the `GGally` package, for categorical variables the `ggparallel` package provides an implementation of pcp-like plots, such as the Hammock plot (Schonlau 2003) and parsets (Kosara et al, 2013).
+For numeric variables there's the function `ggparcoord` from the `GGally` package, for categorical variables the `ggparallel` package provides an implementation of PCP-like plots, such as the Hammock plot (Schonlau 2003) and parsets (Kosara et al, 2013).

 The [bigPint](https://github.com/rstats-gsoc/gsoc2017/wiki/bigPint%3A-Big-multivariate-data-plotted-interactively) Google Summer of Code project  2017 implemented static and interactive versions of parallel coordinate plots within the framework of plotting large data interactively.
 These functions are meant for exploration and discovery and are not fully parameterized for their appearance.

-# Motivation for the Re-implementation
+## Motivation for the Re-implementation

 As can be seen from the examples above, there are a lot of approaches to parallel coordinate plots, so why do we need another implementation?